Hongjiew/Hongjiew.github.io/_pages/about.md

 Please feel free to reach out via hongjiewang@princeton.edu if you share interests similar to mine!
 I am glad to chat and explore opportunities for collaboration.

+<span style="color: red;">I will be graduating in early fall this year and am actively pursuing research scientist opportunities in the industry.
+If you’d like to discuss potential roles or collaborations, please feel free to get in touch. </span>

 ## Recent News

+- 2025-01: Give a talk to Stability AI on LinGen
 - 2024-12: Release our latest work LinGen, which provides linear-complexity for video generation
 - 2024-05: Start my internship at Meta GenAI
 - 2024-02: Zero-TPrune and AT-EDM are accepted to CVPR 2024!
-- 2024-01: Give a Talk to Qualcomm on Zero-TPrune [[slides](https://hongjiew.github.io/files/Talk_Qualcomm.pdf)]
+- 2024-01: Give a talk to Qualcomm on Zero-TPrune [[slides](https://hongjiew.github.io/files/Talk_Qualcomm.pdf)]

 ## Work Experience

 - Meta GenAI [MovieGen Team](https://ai.meta.com/research/movie-gen/), Research Scientist Intern, May 2024 - Dec 2024
-  - Topic: Text-to-Video Generation with Linear Computational Complexity
+  - Topic: Minute-Length Text-to-Video Generation with Linear Computational Complexity
   - Mentor: Dr. [Xiaoliang Dai](https://sites.google.com/view/xiaoliangdai)
 - Adobe Research, Research Scientist Intern, May 2023 - March 2024
   - Topic: Efficient Text-to-Image Diffusion Models